 June 7th, 2011.

-Yesterday marked the fifth anniversary of the Binghamton Senators winning the Calder Cup.
+Yesterday marked the fifth anniversary of the Binghamtonwinning the Calder Cup.
 A date that made history for hockey fans all over the Southern Tier Region of New York State and beyond.

 A date that will always be remembered for an incredible run highlighted with the emergence of a rookie goaltender that eventually earned him a championship ring, as well as the Jack A. Butterfield Trophy for the MVP of the playoffs.